-Communication noise means any disturbances or interruption that might happen while communicating, hampering the accurate transmission and reception of a message.
-Several types of communication noise can affect the clarity and effectiveness of communication.
+Communication noise means any disturbance or interruption that might happen while communicating, hampering the accurate transmission and reception of a communication noise can affect the clarity and effectiveness of communication.

-Some common types of communication noise include:
+Some common types of communication noise include;

-1. Semantic Noise: This type of noise occurs when words and symbols used in communication are not understood in the same way by the sender and receiver.

-- 2. Environmental Noise: Environmental Noise includes any external factors that interfere with communication, such as loud background noises or physical barriers that disturb the communication process. - 3.
-Psychological noise: Psychological noise relates to the mental and emotional state of both the sender and receiver.
-It can include stress or emotion reactions that impact the ability to process and understand the message. - 4.
-Physical noise: physical noise refers to tangible obstructions, such as a poor-quality phone line or written text that is difficult to read.
+- 1. Semantic Noise: This type of noise occurs when words and symbols used in communication are not understood in the same way by the sender and receiver. - 2.
+Environmental Noise: Environmental noise includes any external factors that interfere with communications, such as loud background noises or physical barriers that disturb the communication process. - 3.
+Psychological Noise: Psychological noise relates to the mental and emotional state of both the sender and receiver.
+It can includes stress or emotional reactions that impact the ability to process and understand the message. - 4.
+Physical Noise: Physical noise refers to tangible obstructions, such as a poorquality phone line or written text that is difficult to read.

-Related reading: sender and receiver oriented barriers to communication.
+Related Reading: Sender and Receiver oriented barriers to communication

-Example of elements in communication with diagram
+Examples of elements in communication with diagram

-Importance of elements communication
+Important of elements of communication

 The elements of communication are fundamental components that collectively contribute to the success and effectiveness of the communication process.
-Each element fulfills a distinctive and crucial role in enabling the transfer of information among individuals or groups.
+Each element fulfils a distinctive and crucial role in enabling the transfer of information among individuals or groups.
 Here is the importance of these elements:

-1. Effective message delivery:
+1. Effective Message Delivery: